 Corresponding to that, baptism now saves you--not the removal of dirt from the flesh, but an appeal to God for a good conscience--through the resurrection of Jesus Christ,1 Peter 3:21(NASB)

-When a thorough examination of soteriology is undertaken; the meaning of “baptism” is clarified; an understanding of types and their antitypes is appreciated, confusion is checked and the meaning of this verse become clear.
+When a thorough examination of soteriology (the doctrine of salvation) is undertaken, the meaning of 'baptism' is clarified, an understanding of types and their antitypes is appreciated, confusion is checked, and the meaning of this verse become clear.

-This verse confuses water "baptism" with spirit "baptism", because it is transliterated from the Greek word 'baptizo' and not a true translation and in addition, the true meaning of the word has been altered over time.
-It also confuses a biblical "type" with its "antitype".
-Noah being saved from the water because he was in the ARK (the TYPE) - prefigures Christians being saved from judgement because we are IN CHRIST (the antitype).
+This verse confuses 'water baptism' with 'spirit baptism' because it is transliterated from the Greek word 'baptizo' and not a true translation.
+In addition, the true meaning of the word has been altered over time.
+It also confuses a biblical 'type' with its 'antitype'.
+Noah being saved from the water because he was IN the ARK (the TYPE) prefigures Christians being saved from judgement because we are IN CHRIST (the ANTITYPE).

-We are saved by faith in Christ and are "baptised" (placed into) into the body of Christ the moment we are saved.
-The meaning of "baptizo" is "placed into" but the transliteration of the Greek 'baptizo' to 'baptism' has incorrectly become associated with water baptism.
-It is because we are positioned in Christ and members of His spiritual body, that HIS death became our death - death to the old self.
-And His resurrection became our resurrection - a new life in Christ and a member of God's new creation.
+We are saved by faith in Christ and are 'baptised' (placed into) the Body of Christ the moment we are saved.
+The meaning of 'baptizo' is 'placed into' but the transliteration of the Greek 'baptizo' to 'baptism' has incorrectly become associated with water baptism.
+It is because we are positioned in Christ and members of His spiritual Body, that HIS death became our death - death to the old self.
+And His Resurrection became our resurrection - a new life in Christ and a member of God's new creation.

-Heavenly Father, thank You for the wonderful truth that because I am IN Christ I have been saved from the fierce “baptism of fire”, which is reserved for those who do not believe in the only begotten Son of God.
-Thank You for the illustration of Noah, who remained safe IN the Ark from the destructive flood-waters of judgement and that I have been “baptised into Christ’s body” by the power of the Spirit and am identified with His death, burial and resurrection.
-Thank You that His death became MY death and His burial became MY burial and that through Christ's resurrection, I have a received a good conscience before God.
-May I walk daily in newness of life for Your honour and glory – this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for this truth that being baptised does not save us, but it is a wonderful outward expression of faith in Jesus and the answer of a good conscience toward God.
+Thank You that I have been identified with Christ’s death, burial, and Resurrection.
+Thank You that His death became my death, His burial became my burial, and that through Christ's Resurrection, I have a received a good conscience before God.
+May I walk daily in newness of life for Your honour and glory.
+In Jesus' name, AMEN.